DataHackIL/DataTalks/README.rst

 #########

-This is the home for the `DataTalks <https://www.meetup.com/DataHack>`_ meetup series and other events by `DataHack <http://datahack-il.com/>`_, like our annual hackathon. :)
+This is a list of past talks in the  `DataTalks <https://www.meetup.com/DataHack>`_ meetup series by `DataHack <http://datahack-il.com/>`_.

-The `DataTalks <https://www.meetup.com/DataHack>`_ meetup series is hosted by different companies, with each meetup usually featuring two speakers.
+The `DataTalks <https://www.meetup.com/DataHack>`_ meetup series is hosted by different companies, with each meetup usually featuring two speakers, where at least one of the speakers - and sometimes both - is not an employee of the hosting company.
 Talks touch on a variety of subjects in machine learning, statistics, data engineering and other data science related topics.

 You can also find us on `Facebook <https://www.facebook.com/datahackil/>`_, `Twitter <https://twitter.com/DataHackIL/>`_ and join `our monthly newsletter <join our monthly newsletter>`_.